Dilkashpeshimam18/nafty-dapp/README.md

 i) Nafty: It's the main contract used to manage listing, unlisting & buying of nfts.

-ii) NaftySocial: Used to mint nft, like, comment get all nfts data.
+ii) NaftySocial: Used to mint nft, like, unlike, comment & get all nfts data.

-iii) NaftyUser: Used to user management.
+iii) NaftyUser: Used for user management.

-Smart contracts & their integration to frontend is ready.
+Smart contracts & their integration to frontend using web3.js is completed.

 https://github.com/Dilkashpeshimam18/nafty-dapp/tree/main/contract